 We recommend all businesses register as a legal entity, such as a limited liability company (LLC), S corporation, or C corporation.
 Registering your business as a legal entity protects your personal assets if a lawsuit were to ever occur against the business.

 Research and determine the right type of legal entity for your business.
-While these legal entities have different pros and cons, they all achieve the vital goal of separating the business owner from personal financial liability if the business were sued or went bankrupt.
+While these legal entities have different pros and cons, they all achieve the vital goal of separating the business owner from personal financial liability if the business is sued or goes bankrupt.

 Here are the most common business structures: